Assessment, support planning and review

 Carer's assessment

-You are a carer if you look after someone who wouldn’t be able to manage everyday life without your help.
+You are a carer if you look after someone who would not be able to manage everyday life without your help.
 This could be an adult relative, partner, friend or neighbour.
 As a carer you have a right to have your own needs assessed.
-We normally offer clients and carers a shared assessment, where appropriate.
+We normally offer clients and carers a shared assessment, if appropriate.

-If you are under 18 and helping someone in your family, you are also entitled to an assessment as a young carer.
-We can refer you to other organisations such as the East Sussex Young Carers Service, depending on your needs.
+If you are under 18 and helping someone in your family, you are also entitled to a young carer's assessment.
+We can refer you to other organisations like the East Sussex Young Carers Service.

-If the person you are caring for doesn’t want to have an assessment, or does not meet the care and support eligibility criteria, you may still be entitled to support in your caring role.
+If the person you are caring for does not want to have an assessment, or does not meet the care and support eligibility criteria, you may still be entitled to support in your caring role.

 More information and support for carers can be found in our leaflet: Do you look after someone?